4paradigm/OpenMLDB/docs/en/maintain/backup.md

-# Backup and restore
+# Backup and Restore

 ## High Availability Description

-* The nameserver cannot be fully hung up.
-Failover and recovery cannot be done if all hangs up
+* The nameserver nodes cannot all fail.
+Failover and recovery cannot be done if all fail.
-* High availability is not guaranteed in the case of a single copy
+* High availability is not guaranteed in the case of no secondary replica
-* In the case of two replicas and two nodes, the tablet can only hang on one node at most
+* In the case of two replicas and two nodes, only one node of tablet can fail.
-* In the case of two replicas and multiple nodes, the two tablet nodes where the same shard is located cannot hang at the same time
+* In the case of two replicas and multiple nodes, the two tablet nodes where the same partition is located cannot fail at the same time.
-* In the case of three replicas and three nodes, hanging a tablet node can automatically perform failover and data recovery.
-Hanging two tablet nodes does not guarantee automatic failover and data recovery, but reads and writes can return to normal within minutes
+* In the case of three replicas and three nodes, a tablet failure node can automatically perform failover and data recovery.
+Failure of two tablet nodes does not guarantee automatic failover and data recovery, but reads and writes can return to normal within minutes.
-* In the case of three replicas and multiple nodes, if the two tablets where the same shard is located hangs, the automatic failover and data recovery of the shard are not guaranteed, but the read and write can return to normal within minutes.
+* In the case of three replicas and multiple nodes, if the two tablets where the same partition is located hangs, the automatic failover and data recovery of the partition are not guaranteed, but the read and write can return to normal within minutes.
-* If there is a leader fragment in the hanging node and there is always write traffic, a small amount of data may be lost
+* If there is a leader partition in the failed node and there is always write traffic, a small amount of data may be lost.

 ## Downtime and Recovery